 The park’s accessible, well-maintained hard-surface tracks are great for walking.
 There are plenty of seats and picnic benches to have a rest or a bite to eat.

 The lakeside path takes you alongside the tranquil waters where you can watch ducks, swans and carp, and past the ornamental gardens.

 Do you have a passion for the countryside?
 Try out conservation volunteering at Danbury Country Park.
 Take part in a range of interesting and essential activities, such as coppicing, hedge-laying and meadow-raking.
 Find out more about our conservation volunteers.

-There are public toilets near the Woods car park and at the Garden Lake, including disabled and baby changing facilities.
+There are public toilets, including disabled facilities, near the Woods car park and at the Mid lake.

 Our outdoor learning team runs curriculum-linked activity days across all Essex’s country parks, designed to release children’s imagination and encourage their creativity.
 Find out more about educational activities at the park.